WindyYam/gemini_voice_companion/README.md

 Download this repo and put all the content into a folder.
 Then first, install Python 3.12 from https://www.python.org/downloads/ (might work with other version but not tested).
 After that, simply run `setup.bat` to install all dependencies.
+Added: You might also need to install cuDNN for some libraries if you encounter ops64_9.dll issue. https://developer.nvidia.com/cudnn-downloads.
+And don't forget to add the environment PATH `C:\Program Files\NVIDIA\CUDNN\v9.8\bin\12.8`

 ## Usage